Soil Testing for Agriculture and Farming

 - What is the slope surrounding the building site?
 Will the site be stable?
 Will there be excessive water runoff?

 - What are the erosion conditions and landslide potential?
 Previous erosion may have caused gullies and/or have limited the depth of topsoil, requiring leveling and filling.
-Erosion will give a clue about the stability of soil on a slope uphill from the house.
+Erosion will give a clue about the stability of soil on a slope uphill from the building.

-There are several critical site and soil properties to evaluate when purchasing land for a potential building or home.
+There are several critical site and soil properties to evaluate when purchasing land for a potential building.
 You will want to evaluate the surface texture, which is the amount of sand silt and clay in the soil.
 Permeability, or the rate at which water enters and passes through the soil, should also be looked at.
 The depth of soil to bedrock, including both topsoil and subsoil, needs to be evaluated, the slope, erosion hazard and surface runoff are also necessary to evaluate for building safety.